|

 with a jailed South American Dictator, produced TV for Geraldo Rivera,

 played for Paris Hilton.
+The town hall concludes,

 and Leo hopes he's reached some of these kids.
 He urges them to find